Amir-Abbas Hoveyda: Early life and education

-Born in Tehran in 1919 to Habibollah Hoveyda (Ayn ol-Molk), a seasoned diplomat, who was mostly active during the latter years of the Qajar dynasty, and Afsar ol-Moluk, a descendant of the royal family that Hoveyda would serve for much of his adult life.
+He was born in Tehran in 1919 to Habibollah Hoveyda (Ayn ol-Molk), a seasoned diplomat, who was mostly active during the latter years of the Qajar dynasty, and Afsar ol-Moluk, a descendant of the royal family that Hoveyda would serve for much of his adult life.
 Hoveyda's father was a lapsed adherent of the Baháʼí Faith and Hoveyda himself was not religious.
 He was the nephew of Abdol Hossein Sardari, also known as "Schindler of Iran".
 Because of the responsibilities borne by diplomats such as Ayn ol-Molk, the Hoveyda family was never fixed in one residence for any prolonged length of time.
-Studying in various countries gave Hoveyda a unique cosmopolitan flair that would remain being his most enduring characteristic.
+Studying in various countries gave Hoveyda a unique cosmopolitan flair that would remain his most enduring characteristic.
 During the family's stay in Beirut, Lebanon, Hoveyda attended Lycée Français, an institution affiliated with the French government.
-His love for France and its culture are rooted in his tutelage at the lycée.
-French literary works by the likes of André Gide, André Malraux, Molière, and Baudelaire, captivated the young Hoveyda and gave way for his intellectual growth.
+His love for France and its culture were rooted in his tutelage at the lycée.
+French literary works by the likes of André Gide, André Malraux, Molière, and Baudelaire, captivated the young Hoveyda and contributed to his intellectual growth.
 Some pundits suggest that it was Hoveyda's intellectual prowess which initially attracted him into the Shah's folds.

 Hoveyda's desire to attend a French university in 1938 made the young student jump the gun by entering the country of his dreams without completing specific high school prerequisites required for entry.
 Cited as being the main reason behind Hoveyda's organizational miscalculation was the possibility of military action by an ostensibly belligerent Nazi Germany.
 Any future occupation of the country would have hindered his chances of attending a French university.
 Stranded in France, Hoveyda decided to complete the required high school credits in London, England, a city that would come to depress the young man.
 Aside from completing his educational requisites, Hoveyda was able to sharpen his command of the English language.
 His ability to communicate in several languages, including Persian, French, English, Italian, German, and Arabic, helped him climb the political ladder later on in life.
 Hoveyda's return to France in 1939 would be short lived, nevertheless, due to a brewing diplomatic scuffle between the French government and Reza Shah Pahlavi.
 Having no choice but to leave France again, Hoveyda enrolled at the Free University of Brussels in Brussels, Belgium, during the same year.
 His stay at the university would be markedly ephemeral because of the effects of the German Blitzkrieg which used Belgian territory as an entry route into France.
 After being displaced for a short time, Hoveyda was able to return to the Belgian university, obtaining a bachelor's degree in political science in 1941, under the ever-watchful eye of the occupying German administration.